OfficeDev/Microsoft-Teams-Samples/samples/bot-commands-menu/csharp/README.md

    - replace `{{domain-name}}` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.
     - **Zip** up the contents of the `Manifest` or `Manifest_hub` folder to create a `manifest.zip`
     - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

+**Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-commands-menu/csharp/CommandsMenu/AdapterWithErrorHandler.cs#L24) line and put your debugger for local debug.

 # Running the sample